City Policies Purchasing Policy

 Construction projects are subject to the provisions of this policy and the requirements that follow.

-required by the funding source for a particular project.
-For example, Public Works projects
+as required by the funding source for a particular project.
+For example, Public Works

-which include federal transportation, drinking water, or sanitary sewer funding require
+projects which include federal transportation, drinking water, or sanitary sewer funding

-prevailing wages be paid to contractors.
-The City Commission may also give preference to
+require prevailing wages be paid to contractors.
+The City Commission may also give

-vendors paying Davis Bacon wages on other projects by awarding contracts when the lowest
+preference to vendors paying Davis Bacon wages on other projects by awarding contracts

-qualified prevailing wage bid/price is within 1% or less of the lowest qualified non-prevailing
+when the lowest qualified prevailing wage bid/price is within 1% or less of the lowest

 • Change Orders – The Department Head in charge of the construction project shall have the

-more than $30,000, unless the approved budget includes a contingency amount that covers the
+not more than $30,000, unless the approved budget includes a contingency amount that

-amount of the change order.
-The City Manager is authorized to approve change orders and
+covers the amount of the change order.
+The City Manager is authorized to approve change

-budget includes a contingency amount that covers the amount of the change order.
-The City
+the approved budget includes a contingency amount that covers the amount of the change

-Commission must approve (retroactively if urgent) any change order or combination exceeding
+order.
+The City Commission must approve (retroactively if urgent) any change order or

-five percent (5%) of their bid.
+of five percent (5%) of their bid.
 The bond will secure the bid.
-The bond will be released upon
+The bond will be released

-award of the contract by the City Commission for unsuccessful bidders and upon execution of
+upon award of the contract by the City Commission for unsuccessful bidders and upon

-the contractor for the successful bidder.
-(Lesser amounts than 5% may be permitted by
+execution of the contractor for the successful bidder.
+(Lesser amounts than 5% may be

 • Performance Bond – All construction projects shall require a performance bond from the

-shall be in effect for one full year after completion of the project.
-The bond will be released only
+bond shall be in effect for one full year after completion of the project.
+The bond will be

-after the Department Head in charge of the project and the Division Head are satisfied that the
+released only after the Department Head in charge of the project and the Division Head are

-based upon price, quality, delivery, written standards, previous service, and other relevant
+shall be based upon price, quality, delivery, written standards, previous service, and other

 • Purchasing records shall be retained by the Finance Division for public review.